- A booking is not considered final until full payment is received.

 - Never climb directly above or below another climber.

 You may be asked to leave the centre if you breach any of the Conditions of Use or Rules of the centre.
+If you are asked to leave due to breaches of the above conditions, then no refund or rescheduling will be available.

 Please note, UP Climbing has CCTV running throughout the centre to ensure the safety of climbers.